 17Then the flood came upon the earth for forty days, and the water increased and lifted up the ark, so that it rose above the earth.
 18The water prevailed and increased greatly upon the earth, and the ark floated on the surface of the water.

 It would require at least twenty feet of water to lift up a boat the size of the ark.
 That is not some local river overflow.
-The terms "above the earth", "upon the earth" refer to the scope of the water.
+The terms "above the earth" and "upon the earth" refer to the scope of the water.
 A local flood would be receding after 40 days, not just starting as stated here.

 19The water prevailed more and more upon the earth, so that all the high mountains everywhere under the heavens were covered.
 20The water prevailed fifteen cubits higher, and the mountains were covered.